Psychology Postdoctoral Residency Program

 Primary activities

-The postdoctoral fellowship in ASD blends primarily clinical activities with additional research opportunities based on the interests and training needs of the fellow.
+The postdoctoral fellowship in ASD and Neuropsychology is primarily focused on clinical activities with additional research opportunities based on the interests and training needs of the fellow.
 Clinical activities will focus on ASD (approximately 2 days/week) with an emphasis on differential diagnostic assessment.
-Clinic days will include interdisciplinary assessment including cognitive and autism specific (e.g., ADOS-2) measures.
-One day per week may also include neuropsychological assessment.
-The fellow's remaining time may be spent in other research and/or clinical activities, such as, inpatient consultation, behavioral treatment, parent training programs, or cognitive-behavioral individual/group treatment.
+Clinic days will include interdisciplinary assessment including cognitive and autism specific (e.g., ADOS-2, BOSA) measures.
+One day per week will be dedicated to neuropsychological assessment with medically complex populations (e.g., neurology, oncology, pediatric critical care follow-up etc…).
+The fellow's remaining time may be spent in other research and/or clinical activities.
 Our commitment at the IDD at OHSU is to provide a comprehensive training opportunity where the post-doctoral fellow acquires competence in pediatric assessment, clinical interviewing, feedback, and collaborative team evaluations and consultations.

 As a Division, we continue to value individuals with diverse experiences and backgrounds to best serve our clients at OHSU and further the development of professionals in our field with a focus on diversity, equity and inclusion.

 Opportunities for research exist in collaboration with affiliated OHSU ASD research labs and other faculty members in the Division of Psychology.
-Dr. Duvall’s current research includes neuropsychological outcomes in children with pediatric brain tumors and other medical complexities, sex differences in ASD presentation, cognition and differential/co-morbid diagnoses, and indicators for early identification of ASD.
+Current research in the neuropsychology group is broad and includes neuropsychological outcomes in children with pediatric brain tumors and other medical complexities, sex differences in ASD presentation, cognition and differential/co-morbid diagnoses, and indicators for identification of ASD.
 The postdoctoral resident may participate in ongoing research activities in addition to developing their own research project(s).

 Rich didactic opportunities are offered at OHSU through the psychology division (psychology seminar, neuropsychology didactics) and throughout the hospital (pediatric grand rounds, psychiatry grand rounds, neurology grand rounds) that comply with Houston Conference Guidelines.
 Past fellows completing a 2-year position have been approved for board certification in clinical neuropsychology by the American Board of Professional Psychology.